Sermon Draft: Prideful Presumption…James 4:13-17

 6. We presume upon Outcomes: Make a profit…

 In his book The Lion, the Witch, and the Wardrobe, C.S.
-Lewis presents a character named Edmund who is a lot like this planner.
-The scene where Edmund’s pride and ultimately presumption are first revealed is when the White Witch promises to make him a king, conditioned upon his bringing his siblings back to her.
-Now, Lewis’ masterful work presents the heart of pride.
-Edmund presumed, without sufficient knowledge and understanding of Jadis’s authority.
-He made plans accordingly and ultimately suffered grave consequences that extended beyond even himself.
-Indeed, Edmund’s presumption impacted Tumnus, the beaver, and even Aslan, the great Lion.
+Lewis presents a character named Edmund who is a lot like this planner James is referencing.
+The scene where Edmund’s pride and ultimately presumption are prominently displayed when the White Witch promises to make him a king, conditioned upon his bringing his siblings back to her.

-The heart of Edmund is no different than the heart of everyone who looks ahead with presumption.
-However, James is just setting up the problem with a scenario.
-Next, he reveals why presumption is pointless.
+Now, in verse 14, James reveals why presumption is pointless.
 He shows us clearly the problem with presumption.
 Let’s take a look at our second question:

-Why is presumption such a big deal, and what is the path from it?
+Why is presumption such a big deal?

 “Yet you do not know what your life will be like tomorrow.
 You are just a vapor that appears for a little while and then vanishes away.”